apache/mesos/docs/high-availability-framework-guide.md

 task description is syntactically malformed (e.g., the task ID contains an invalid character).
 The `reason` field of the `TaskStatus` message can be used to disambiguate between such situations.

+## Performing operations on offered resources

+The scheduler API provides a number of operations which can be applied to resources included in offers sent to a framework scheduler.
+Schedulers which use the [v1 scheduler API](scheduler-http-api.md) may set the `id` field in an offer operation in order to request feedback for the operation.
+When this is done, the scheduler will receive `UPDATE_OPERATION_STATUS` events on its HTTP event stream when the operation transitions to a new state.
+Additionally, the scheduler may use the `RECONCILE_OPERATIONS` call to perform explicit or implicit [reconciliation](reconciliation.md) of its operations' states, similar to task state reconciliation.

+Unlike tasks, which occur as the result of `LAUNCH` or `LAUNCH_GROUP` operations, other operations do not currently have intermediate states that they transition through:

+* An operation begins in the `OPERATION_PENDING` state.
+In the absence of any system failures, it remains in this state until it transitions to a terminal state.

+* There exist several terminal states that an operation may transition to:

+  * `OPERATION_FINISHED` is used when an operation completes successfully.
+  * `OPERATION_FAILED` is used when an operation was attempted but failed to complete.
+  * `OPERATION_ERROR` is used when an operation failed because it was not specified correctly and was thus never attempted.
+  * `OPERATION_DROPPED` is used when an operation was not successfully delivered to the agent.

+* When performing operation reconciliation, the scheduler may encounter other non-terminal states due to various failures in the system:

+  * `OPERATION_UNREACHABLE` is used when an operation was previously pending on an agent which is not currently reachable by the Mesos master.
+  * `OPERATION_RECOVERING` is used when an operation was previously pending on an agent which has been recovered from the master's checkpointed state after a master failover, but which has not yet reregistered.
+  * `OPERATION_UNKNOWN` is used when Mesos does not recognize an operation ID included in an explicit reconciliation request.
+This may be because an operation with that ID was never received by the master, or because the operation state is gone due to garbage collection or a system/network failure.
+  * `OPERATION_GONE_BY_OPERATOR` is used when an operation was previously pending on an agent which was marked as "gone" by an operator.

 ## Dealing with Partitioned or Failed Agents